ikram554/AV-HuBERT-for-Raspberry-Pi-4-8GB/README.md

 pip install jupyter
 jupyter notebook
 ```
-Now, to execute the code cells in Jupyter Notebook, click on the cell with code in it, then press "Shift+Enter" on your keyboard.
+Now open **avhubert_vsr.ipynb**, to execute the code cells in Jupyter Notebook, click on the cell with code in it, then press "Shift+Enter" on your keyboard.
 This will run the code in that cell.